xaylax/xaylax/README.md

 ### Hello fellow Githubber! 😊
 Welcome to my little corner of the internet where I work on bettering my craft!

-I'm currently looking for Summer 2021 coops in **fullstack engineering, backend engineering or machine/deep learning** 🤖🌞
+I'm currently looking for Summer 2021 coops in **fullstack engineering, backend engineering, machine/deep learning or cyber-security** 🤖🌞

 - Quote of the week: 💡